golemfactory/golem-architecture/arch-snapshot/arch.md

 ### Offer propagation

-One important [design decision](#only-providers-offers-are-propagated) in Golem's market protocol is that only Offers are propagated across the network, while Demands are not.
+One important [design decision](#only-providers-offers-are-propagated) in Golem's market protocol is that only Offers are disseminated across the network, while Demands are not.
 This decision addresses an issue encountered in earlier versions of Golem, where Requestors joining the network were flooded with work Offers from all Nodes.
-By focusing on propagating Offers, the system prevents overload and ensures smoother interactions.
+By focusing on disseminating Offers, the system prevents overload and ensures smoother interactions.

 The Golem market was planned to be implemented in different phases:
 - Proof of Concept (PoC) version: A centralized market collects all Offers and is responsible for matching them with Demands.
 - Decentralized version: Features network propagation and local Offers-Demands matching.
 Nodes maintain a full list of Offers in the network (this is the current stage).
 - Fully scalable market: Implements Offer sharding, allowing each Node to store only a subset of Offers.
 Searching the market is done progressively and in a more probabilistic manner.